-The department also processes an annual submission by the taxpayers of overvaluation through the abatement procedure.
-The exemption for elderly, age 65+, disabled veterans, widows/widowers and blind persons are also processed through this Department.
-The department is also, in conjunction with the granting of building permits by the Building Inspections Department, responsible for reassessing all properties which have been changed or upgraded.
+The Department also processes: annual submissions by taxpayers of overvaluation through the abatement procedure; exemptions for seniors age 65/70+, disabled veterans, surviving spouses, and blind persons; in conjunction with the granting of building permits by the Building Inspections Department, we are responsible for reassessing all properties which have been changed or upgraded.

 - General Questions and Excise inquiries: Theresa Solomon

 - Valuation and Abatement of Assessment inquiries: Suzanne E Doherty, Jennifer Poliseno

 Fiscal Year (FY) 2023 Property Tax Rates